codahale/veil/docs/src/design/hkd.md

 This design allows for the use of disposable, anonymous keys based on a single secret key.

-If Alice wants to communicate anonymously with Bea, she can generate a private key with the derivation label `ee4c176352b1d0b2df4a699d430ea48e` and share the corresponding public key with Bea via an anonymous channel.
-Unless Bea can guess that label, Bea will be unable to determine if her anonymous pen pal is Alice even if she has Alice's key.
+If Alice wants to communicate anonymously with Bea, she can generate a private key with the key path `ee4c176352b1d0b2df4a699d430ea48e` and share the corresponding public key with Bea via an anonymous channel.
+Unless Bea can guess that key path, Bea will be unable to determine if her anonymous pen pal is Alice even if she has Alice's key.

-These disposable keys are stateless, as well: if Alice wants to burn that key, all she needs to do is forget the label.
+These disposable keys are stateless, as well: if Alice wants to burn that key, all she needs to do is forget the key path.